-When comparing Scratch vs GDevApp, the Slant community recommends GDevApp for most people.
-In the question“What are the best 100% free and easy game engines for beginners?”
-GDevApp is ranked 11th while Scratch is ranked 13th.
+When comparing Scratch vs GDevApp, the Slant community recommends Scratch for most people.
+In the question“What are the best 2D game engines?”
+Scratch is ranked 71st while GDevApp is ranked 77th.
+The most important reason people chose Scratch is:

 Ranked in these QuestionsQuestion Ranking

 Code is represented as visual building blocks that makes it easy to understand how a program is put together.

 Scratch was developed specifically for kids ages 8 and up as an exciting way to introduce them to technology.
 It's designed to be easy to learn, but still provides good depth in computational thinking.